 Ressource archive about extended and intermittent fasting:

-40 years of ‘promising’ Glioblastoma Multiforme studies.
-But no real breakthrough.
-We have a suggestion
+40 years of ‘promising’ Glioblastoma Multiforme studies and no real breakthrough.
+We have a suggestion06 Apr, 2018

 Take responsibility in health and life